Sparse Deep Learning: A New Framework Immune to Local Traps and Miscalibration: Numerical Experiments

 \section{Numerical Experiments}

-This section illustrates the performance of the proposed method on synthetic and real data examples.
-For the synthetic example, the frequentist algorithm is employed to construct prediction intervals.
+This section illustrates the performance of the proposed method on synthetic and real data examples.\footnote{The code for running these experiments can be found in \url{https://github.com/sylydya/Sparse-Deep-Learning-A-New-Framework-Immuneto-Local-Traps-and-Miscalibration}} For the synthetic example, the frequentist algorithm is employed to construct prediction intervals.
 The real data example involves a large network, so both the frequentist and Bayesian algorithms are employed along with comparisons with some existing network pruning methods.